Skip to content

 Upcoming dates

-The university awards three types of scholarships: scholarship rector, social and scholarship for people with disabilities.
+The university awards three types of scholarships: rector's scholarship, social scholarship and scholarship for people with disabilities.
 Each of them requires an application through the scholarship system.

 All types of scholarships can be applied for simultaneously.
 The total amount of scholarships received cannot in total exceed 38% of the professor's salary (per month).
 This pool does not include a financial aid or special scholarship.